dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 **Fin** is quite possibly the simplest DAG-based BFT Consensus solution for the partial synchrony model.

+It operates in a view-by-view manner, each view consisting of proposals, votes, and complaints embedded inside the DAG:
+Importantly, proposals, votes, and complaints are injected into the DAG at any time, independent of layers, simply by updating a view number through `setInfo()`.

-Fin operates in a view-by-view manner, each view consisting of a propose-vote commit rule embedded into the DAG: a leader proposes, parties vote, and commit happens when 2F+1 **(Note: I believe F+1 suffice)** votes are collected.
+In each view, a leader proposes, parties vote, and commit happens when 2F+1 **(Note: I believe F+1 suffice)** votes are collected.
-There is no need to worry about a leader equivocating, because DAG-T prevents equivocation, and there is no need for a leader to justify its proposal because it is inherently justified through the proposal's causal history within the DAG.
+The reason this simply commit-logic is safe is because there is no need to worry about a leader equivocating, because DAG-T prevents equivocation, and there is no need for a leader to justify its proposal because it is inherently justified through the proposal's causal history within the DAG.
-Advancing to the next view is enabled by 2F+1 votes or 2F+1 timeouts.
+Advancing to the next view is enabled by 2F+1 votes or 2F+1 complaints.
 This guarantees that if a proposal becomes committed, the next (justified) leader proposal contains F+1 **(Note: accordingly, 1)** references to it.
-Importantly, proposals, votes, and timeouts are injected into the DAG at any time, independent of layers, simply by updating a view number through `setInfo()`.

 ### Fin Pseudo-code